Causes of Calf Pain and When to Worry

 If you're not sure what is causing your calf pain, you should contact your healthcare provider.
 This is especially true if the pain is persistent, severe, or worsening.

-Some signs that you should see a healthcare provider include:
+Some signs you should see a healthcare provider include:

 • Inability to walk comfortably on the affected side